 - Water.
 In the desert, you should be drinking about a gallon of water per person.
-Both the Wave and White Pocket are in open areas with almost no shade.
+The Vermilion Cliffs is in an open area with almost no shade.
 Expect it to be brutally hot in the summer.
 Take lots of water.

 - Food.
 We’re not just talking about your lunch.
 You should have an extra stash of food with you to survive for at least a day if you should get lost.

 - Shovel.
 You need a portable shovel for your four-wheel drive vehicle to dig out if you get stuck in the sand.